-NUR 154 Maternal-Child Nursing
+NUR 121 Maternal-Child Nursing

-(4 credits) This course deals with the nursing process as a method of determining the nursing actions needed to meet the universal, developmental and therapeutic self-care needs of childbearing families.
-Topics include the normal processes of childbearing and child development, as well as common childbearing and child development health problems.
+This course incorporates the use of the nursing process as a method of determining the nursing actions needed to meet the universal, developmental and therapeutic self-care needs of childbearing families.
+Topics include the normal processes of childbearing and child development, as well as common and complex obstetrical and child development health problems.
 Related pharmacology is also presented.
-Skill attainment is emphasized through clinical laboratory experiences with maternal and child patients.
-Hours: 39 lecture and 90 clinical.
-Prerequisite: NUR 151 or permission of the department head.
-Course fee: \$80.
+Skill attainment is emphasized through clinical laboratory experiences with maternal, newborn and pediatric patients.
+Hours: 78 lecture and 156 clinical.
+Prerequisite: NUR 111 or permission of the department head.
+Course fee: \$120.
 Laboratory fee: \$22.
-Insurance: \$9.
+Insurance: \$18.
 Usually offered in the fall and summer.